croia/post-messenger/docs/README.md

 });
 ```

 If you're using TypeScript, providing the `requestNames` option to the constructor is recommended.
-That way PostMessenger can validate that the requestNames provided to `bindResponders` and `request` exist on the `requestNames` you provided:
+The type is used to validate that the requestNames provided to `bindResponders` and `request` exist on the `requestNames` you provided.
+Runtime validation is also performed on requestNames if provided, which may still be useful if you're not using TypeScript:

 ```javascript
 enum RequestNames {